engrit-illinois/Report-AMTStatus/README.md

 The exact version where the deprecation caused failures when omitting these parameters is unknown to me, but it was sometime between v15.0.0.1 and 16.0.5.1.
 The `-AcceptSeldSignedCert` parameter was only added in v16.0.4.1, so if you're using an AMT version older than that, then you may need to specify this switch.

+### -DisablePsVersionCheck
+Optional switch.
+Historically the Intel vPro modules that `Report-AMTStatus` relies on have not worked properly in PowerShell 7+.
+By default this module will throw an error when run on verison of PowerShell above 5.1.
+If specified, this version check will be skipped.

 ### Notes about credential parameters

 - If specifying more than one, an equal number of usernames and passwords must be specified.